 While at first there may not seem like many things to do in Manzanillo Mexico, there are lots of little hidden gems to keep you busy in this popular Mexican beach town.

-But I also loved the huge sweeping bays, the long beaches for walking, the calm bays for swimming, and the beach bars where you can sit with a cold beer and your toes in the sand.
+But I also loved the huge sweeping bays, the long beaches for walking, the calm waters for swimming, and the beach bars where you can sit with a cold beer and your toes in the sand.

 Getting to Manzanillo Mexico